Pathogenicity: Alzheimer's Disease : Pathogenic

 Codon Change: CTT to CGT

-This mutation is associated with early-onset Alzheimer’s disease in a family of Spanish origin.
+This mutation is associated with early onset Alzheimer’s disease in a family of Spanish origin.
 The reported pedigree contains six affected individuals over three generations.
-In this family symptoms became apparent between the ages of 32 and 44 years.
+In this family, symptoms became apparent between the ages of 32 and 44.
 The proband began to experience memory decline at age 32.
 A neurological exam also showed a grasping reflex and bradykinesia.
-His mother was also affected, but her age of onset is unknown.
-The proband’s maternal aunt experienced memory loss at age 44 along with irritability and depression.
+The proband’s mother was also affected, but her age of onset is unknown.
+His maternal aunt experienced memory loss at age 44, along with irritability and depression.
 She also developed aphasia and akinetic movements.
 The mutation was found to segregate with disease; it was present in the proband but absent in two healthy family members aged 37 and 60.
-The L166R mutation was also detected in two healthy individuals, who at age 25 and 28, were below the average age of onset in this family (Ezquerra et al., 2000).
-This family was included in a later mutation prevalence study conducted in Spain (Lleó et al., 2002).
+The L166R mutation was also detected in two healthy individuals, who, at age 25 and 28, were below the average age of onset in this family (Ezquerra et al., 2000).
+This family was included in a later mutation-prevalence study conducted in Spain (Lleó et al., 2002).

 Unknown.
 MRI of the proband showed cortical atrophy and PET showed parietal hypoperfusion (Ezquerra et al., 2000).

 - Ezquerra M, Carnero C, Blesa R, Oliva R. A novel presenilin 1 mutation (Leu166Arg) associated with early-onset Alzheimer disease.
 Arch Neurol.
 2000 Apr;57(4):485-8.
 PubMed.